-models, best practices to engage parents,
+Project GLAD academic models, best practices to

-state and federal accountability technical assistance,
+engage parents, state and federal accountability

 technical assistance, professional networks, and a variety of thoughtfully-designed professional learning opportunities.

-The Multilingual Education and Global Achievement department also produces the quarterly research brief,
+The Multilingual Education and Global Achievement (MEGA) department also produces the quarterly research brief,

-school programs.
+The term language learner includes both students who are English learners and students in dual language or trilingual school programs.
 Each language learner is a unique child.
 Their first language could be English, Spanish, Vietnamese, Mandarin, Arabic, Punjabi, Russian, or 60 other languages.
 They could have a two-language home, or school could be the only time they hear English.
 They could be anywhere from age 5 to 18.